nkonstantinou/BaCS_lab_manual/source/science.rst

 Anyone conducting an independent research project should have a lab notebook for keeping track of discussions, experiments, and taking notes.
+Consider creating a document that summarizes *every* decision you make, *why* you made it, and *who* helped make the decision.
+Also, use dates.
 You may also want to use an electronic notebook
 (e.g., Microsoft OneNote, Evernote) as your primary lab notebook, or to supplement a paper copy.